Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

   For example, if the mod was enabled and a 2-star Troll was spawned, the Troll will retain its level even if the config is toggled OFF afterwards.
 Same applies when toggling ON, when defeating bosses or reverting with console commands.

 ► Conflicts:
-  Incompatible with any mod that changes creature levels.
+  Incompatible with any mod that changes creature levels. (e.g. Creature Level And Loot Control)

 ▼ Changes: